mdickinson/bigfloat/docs/source/index.rst

-Installation from source (for example, from a GitHub checkout, or from an unpacked source distribution), is similar to installation from the Python Package Index: the only different is that you should use the ``setup.py `` script instead of using ``pip`` or ``easy_install``.
+Installation from source (for example, from a GitHub checkout, or from an unpacked source distribution), is similar to installation from the Python Package Index: the only difference is that you should use the ``setup.py `` script instead of using ``pip`` or ``easy_install``.
 On many systems, installation should be as simple as typing::